RaffelRavionaldo/British-Airways-Virtual-Internship/README.md

 3. Give the valueable voucher to customer and provide education to employees so as not to force customers to use vouchers

 ## Task 2 : Predicting customer buying behaviour

+Business Problem : British Airways want to know what factors influence customers to complete or cancel their booking processes.